-We are proud to promote instrument makers in Ireland who specialise in early instruments such as lute, flute, harp and symphonium.
+We are proud to promote instrument makers in Ireland who specialise in early instruments such as lute, flute, harp, violin, and symphonium.
 Come along and see beautiful handmade instruments, talk to the makers, and hear what the instruments sound like.

 Instrument Makers Featured

 Prehistoric Music Ireland – reproductions and research on the playing of Ireland’s pre-historic instruments by Simon and Maria O’Dwyer